Blackboard Course Archive Scheduled for January 16, 2015

 During Spring 2015, Academic Computing will archive and remove the following terms from our Blackboard site:

 Removing this older content, files, and transactions will improve system efficiency.
 The selection of these terms is in keeping with the BSU Online data retention guidelines.

 Is my content gone forever?

 No!
-At the end of the Spring 2014 semester, Blackboard Managed Hosting will archive all courses in the system to date.
-Instructors can request a copy of the *.zip file or the restoration of the course.
+At the end of the Fall 2014 semester, Blackboard Managed Hosting archived all courses in the system to date.
+Instructors can request a copy of the *.zip file or the restoration of the course, if needed.

 What happens to the student data (discussion, assignments, tests) in my Blackboard course?

 The archive will content course content and student data.
 It will also contain your gradebook for the course.